apollographql/apollo-client/design.md

 ## Implementation

-I think the principles above place the following constraints on the implementation:
+I think the principles above naturally lead to the following constraints on the implementation:

 ### Necessary features